-General Services that our plan pays for What you must pay Outpatient hospital services \$ 0 The plan pays for medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+General Services that our plan pays for What you must pay Outpatient hospital services \$0 The plan pays for medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 The plan will pay for the following services, and maybe other services not listed here: Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
 Sometimes you can be in the hospital overnight and still be an "outpatient."
-You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/ sites/default/files/2018-09/11435-Are-You-an- Inpatient-or-Outpatient.pdf Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart Some drugs that you can't give yourself Prior authorization may be required.
+You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/media/11101 Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart Some drugs that you can't give yourself Prior authorization may be required.

 General Services that our plan pays for What you must pay

-Outpatient mental health care \$ 0
+Outpatient mental health care \$0

 The plan will pay for mental health services provided by a state-licensed:

 psychiatrist or doctor,

 clinical psychologist,

 clinical social worker,

 clinical nurse specialist,

 nurse practitioner,

-physician assistant, or
+• physician assistant, or

 any other Medicare or Michigan Medicaid-qualified mental health care professional as allowed under applicable state laws.

-You may contact the Prepaid Inpatient Health Plan (PIHP), or the plan can refer you to the PIHP for some services.
+Contact the plan or your Care Coordinator to determine if the services will be provided through the plan or the Prepaid Inpatient Health Plan (PIHP).

 The plan will pay for the following services, and maybe other services not listed here:

 Clinic services

 Day treatment

 Psychosocial rehab services

 Prior authorization may be required.

-Outpatient rehabilitation services \$ 0
+Outpatient rehabilitation services \$O

 The plan will pay for physical therapy, occupational therapy, and speech therapy.

 You can get outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities.

 Prior authorization may be required.

-Ger neral Services that our plan pays for What you must pay Outpatient substance use disorder services The plan will refer you to the Prepaid Inpatient Health Plan (PIHP) for these services.
+Ger neral Services that our plan pays for What you must pay Outpatient substance use disorder services Contact the plan or your Care Coordinator to determine if the services will be provided through the plan or the Prepaid Inpatient Health Plan (PIHP).
 Refer to Section F in this chapter for more information.
 Prior authorization may be required. \$O Outpatient surgery The plan will pay for outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers.
-Prior authorization is required. \$O Over-the-counter supplies As an added benefit, the plan offers you \$90 in certain over-the-counter (OTC) supplies every three months.
-Products must be purchased through the approved OTC catalog or in participating store locations that identify eligible products.
-For more information, talk to your Care Coordinator or call Member Services. \$O Partial hospitalization services The plan will refer you to the Prepaid Inpatient Health Plan (PIHP) for these services.
+Prior authorization is required. \$O Over-the-counter supplies As an added benefit, the plan offers you \$105 in certain over-the-counter (OTC) supplies every three months.
+Products must be purchased through the approved OTC catalog or in participating store locations.
+For more information, talk to your Care Coordinator or call Member Services. \$O Partial hospitalization services Contact the plan or your Care Coordinator to determine if the services will be provided through the plan or the Prepaid Inpatient Health Plan (PIHP).
 Refer to Section F in this chapter for more information.
 Prior authorization is required. \$O